-This agreement shall be terminated with regard to each member and SELF-HELP GRANT RECIPIENT by the following conditions:
+This agreement shall be terminated with regard to each member and (INSERT ORGANIZATION NAME) by the following conditions:

-- A. After all families' houses have been completed, received final inspection and approval by Rural Development, all bills and credits have been settled, and the supervised bank accounts are closed. - B. By signing below, I agree to all conditions of this Membership and Labor Agreement.
-I also declare that no statements, representatives, or any express or implied warranties of any nature whatsoever have been made to me by the SELF-HELP GRANT RECIPIENT.
-I further acknowledge that the SELF-HELP GRANT RECIPIENT agrees only to provide technical assistance and construction supervision set forth in this agreement, and shall have no liability for any damage, error or construction defect.
-In the event that damage or defect must be remedied, the group members agree to repair the same using their own "self-help" and/or subcontractor labor, and to pay for materials and/or labor as required.
-I also acknowledge receipt of a copy of said Agreement for my personal files
+- A. After all members' houses have been completed, received final inspection and approval by USDA Rural Development, all bills and credits have been settled, and the supervised bank accounts are closed. - B. By signing below, I agree to all conditions of this Membership and Labor Agreement.
+I also declare that no statements, representatives, or any express or implied warranties of any nature whatsoever have been made to me by (INSERT ORGANIZATION NAME).
+I further acknowledge that (INSERT ORGANIZATION NAME) agrees only to provide technical assistance and construction supervision set forth in this agreement, and shall have no liability for any damage, error or construction defect.
+In the event that damage, or defect must be remedied, the group members agree to repair the same using their own "self-help" and/or subcontractor labor, and to pay for materials and/or labor as required.
+I also acknowledge receipt of a copy of said Agreement for my personal files.